Semboku Line: History

 The section from Nakamozu to Izumigaoka opened on 1 April 1971 as the Semboku Rapid Railway Line (泉北高速鉄道線, Senboku Kōsoku Tetsudō-sen), with double track and electrification at 600 V DC.
 The overhead line voltage was increased to 1,500 V DC from 7 October 1973, and the line was extended to Toga-Mikita on 7 December 1973.

-The line was extended to Komyoike on 20 August 1977, and to Izumi-Chuo on 1 April 1995.
+The line was extended to Kōmyōike on 20 August 1977, and to Izumi-Chūō on 1 April 1995.

 Owing to ongoing financial constraints caused by the COVID-19 pandemic, Semboku Rapid Railway announced that it would be merged into Nankai Railway.
 The merger took place on 1 April 2025.
 In addition, the line was renamed to the Semboku Line.
 Stations were renumbered to NK88 at Fukai through NK92 at Izumi-Chūō.